Is this for you?

 Applications from PhD students and early career researchers are welcomed.

 A limited number of travel bursaries are available for travel within the UK.
-To apply, please include an estimate of your travel costs in your email application.
+To apply, email email@example.com and include an estimate of your travel costs.